Scottish landlord regulations have changed — Take your free Landlord Compliance Check →

 Letting in Wishaw: The Hospital-Town Advantage

-If you have hung on to a flat off Kirk Road, inherited a semi in Coltness, or kept the family home in Cambusnethan after the children flew, Wishaw is a steadier letting market than its post-industrial reputation suggests.
+Maybe you hung on to a flat off Kirk Road.
+Maybe you inherited a semi in Coltness, or kept the house in Cambusnethan after the children flew.
+Either way, Wishaw is a steadier letting market than its post-industrial reputation suggests.
 The single biggest reason is the hospital on Netherton Street, a mile west of the town centre.

 A genuine commuter address.
-ScotRail runs direct services from Wishaw to Glasgow Central on the Argyle Line, with typical journeys around 33 minutes and fastest services nearer 25; Shieldmuir gives you a second station on the same line.
-Up to 45 trains a day keeps the timetable honest.
+ScotRail runs direct services from Wishaw to Glasgow Central on the Argyle Line.
+Typical journeys take around 33 minutes and the fastest are nearer 25 (ScotRail).
+Shieldmuir, on the same line, gives the west end of town a second station.

 The NHS Lanarkshire anchor.
-University Hospital Wishaw is a 626-bed district general with 24-hour A&E and Lanarkshire's maternity unit — the second-largest in Scotland, delivering 5,500 babies a year.
-NHS Lanarkshire employs roughly 12,000 staff region-wide, and a meaningful share of them want to live within ten minutes of the ward door.
+University Hospital Wishaw is a 626-bed district general with 24-hour A&E and Lanarkshire's maternity unit — the second-largest in Scotland, delivering 5,500 babies a year (NHS Lanarkshire).
+The health board employs roughly 12,000 staff region-wide, and a share of them want to live within ten minutes of the ward door.

 Popular Neighbourhoods & Streets